Parental grief

 Loneliness

 You may be the only sibling left in the family and begin to question your own mortality.
-As well as missing the time you spent with our brother or sister, there may be no one else in your family now with a shared history of your childhood and all the unique things that your family did.
+As well as missing the time you spent with your brother or sister, there may be no one else in your family now with a shared history of your childhood and all the unique things that your family did.

 Your position in the family may have changed – perhaps you have become the eldest or the youngest sibling.
 It is often difficult to find the right words to the question ‘How many brothers or sisters do you have?’